AndreaDev3D/ThumbCreator/README.md

 <!-- DESCRIPTIONS -->
 # Thumb Creator v1.3
-Free tool untiy 2021.x to easily generate thumb for Icon and model in inventory, even with transparent background, easy to use to create layerd icons with outline or shadow effects :
+Free tool for unity 2021.x to easily generate thumb for Icon and model in inventory, even with transparent background, easy to use to create layerd icons with outline or shadow effects :

 https://user-images.githubusercontent.com/22279134/193661684-d55d9a37-a2ce-4860-ab01-a953bafc1efb.mp4